 Beard has written numerous books and articles on ancient history and archaeology.
 Her books include: The Parthenon (2002), Pompeii: Life in a Roman Town (2008), Laughter in Ancient Rome (2014) and SPQR: A History of Ancient Rome (2015).
 Her Women and Power: A Manifesto (2017) was based on two lectures first given in the British Museum.
 She's currently finishing a book on images of Roman Emperors in Renaissance and later art.

 She's presented many BBC television documentaries on Roman history and art more generally, from Meet the Romans (2012) through two episodes of Civilisations (2018) to Shock of the Nude (2020).
-She currently presents BBC2's culture show, Front Row Late.
+She currently presents the BBC Two arts series Inside Culture.